rruy/quake-log/README.md

 ```

 ### How to run units test
-Install rspec with command line
+Install rspec with command line:
 ```
 $ gem install rspec
 ```